CESSProject/doc-v2/developer/tutorials/poe-solidity.md

 pnpm dlx hardhat init
 ```

-You will be asked a series of questions on how the project be configured.
+You will be asked a series of questions on configuring the project.

 ```
 ✔ What do you want to do? · Create a TypeScript project